 Crossroads: Change in Rural America is part of Museum on Main Street program, a collaborative between the Smithsonian Institution and Indiana Humanities.
 The Smithsonian has been sponsoring exhibits through their Museum on Main Street program for 25 years.
 Their collaboration with state humanities councils have revitalized and educated rural communities with their diverse programs.

-The North Manchester Center for History staff and volunteers have already started their training and planning for their turn at hosting the exhibit in March.
 Follow us on Facebook for updates.
 We have several fun events in the works.